TartanLlama/secret-hitler-strategies/_chapters/etiquette.md

 It is also recommended that you do not leave votes lying out even if your intention is to vote that way.

+### Direct Questioning

+Your group may decide to disallow direct questioning, such as asking "Are you a fascist?" and staring the player down until they answer.
+Some groups may see this as fair play, others -- particularly those where some players do not have good poker faces -- may see it as unfair.
+See what works for your group.